Qmzp2/cli-project/README.md

 # Cli::Project

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/cli/project`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 Hello and welcome to my  cli project.
 To begin you will need to install two gems: json and httparty.
 To install these, type 'gem install httparty' and 'gem install json'.
 After this, make sure youre in the correct directory by typing 'cd cli-project'.
 Lastly, to run the program type 'ruby bin/dnd'!

 ## Installation